 Certified copies of the expungement order must be forwarded to all agencies in possession of records related to the DUI case.
 Those agencies are required to provide the Petitioner with written verification of the destruction of all of the records related to the Petitioner’s DUI case.
 The Pennsylvania State Police are permitted under the law to maintain a record of ARD-related DUI cases for limited purposes.

-Applying for an expungement or criminal record seal of a DUI case is a long and complicated process.
+Applying for an expungement of a DUI criminal record is a long and complicated process.
 Petitions for expungement or criminal record seal are often denied because court documents are not filled out properly or because the petition or accompanying documentation is not filed on time.
 I am highly skilled and knowledgeable in all areas of Pennsylvania expungement and record seal law.
 I can help you navigate the complicated process of having your DUI record expunged or sealed.